datapartnership/datapartnership.github.io/content/updates/one-stop-shop-for-mobility-data-introducing-the-mobile-location-data-inventory.md

 #### **And...**

-Don't see your data here?
-Showcase the availability of your mobility data and [write to us](datapartnership@worldbank.org).
+Don't see your data here and want to showcase the availability of your mobility data?
+Interested in learning how to work with these data?
+[Write to us](datapartnership@worldbank.org)!

 _Authors:_